 My main reason or inspiration to make this drink was actually the maple syrup.
 A very dear friend recently visited a sugar shack near Montreal and brought back a bottle of the most incredible maple syrup.
 We’ve used it in a few recipes so far, like our butternut squash soup, but I really wanted to use it in a cocktail.
 And I’m so glad I did.
 It was the perfect compliment to the bourbon and apple cider.

-Apple Cider Cocktail with Maple Syrup and Bourbon Process:
+Bourbon Apple Cider Cocktail Process:

 As I’ve stated before, this drink is so simple and only requires a few ingredients.
 As with many of our other recipes, when only a few items are needed, you want to make sure you are using the best quality ingredients.
 Please don’t go using some Aunt Jemima or any other corn based syrups to make this drink.